Understanding AKI: Types, Causes & Warning Signs

 Classification: Three Types of AKI

-AKI happens when the kidneys suddenly restrict or totally stop functioning, such as stopping filtering waste from the blood.
+AKI occurs when there is a sudden decline in kidney function, resulting in impaired waste excretion and fluid, electrolyte, and acid–base imbalance.
 This condition results in toxin accumulation and an imbalance of electrolytes that disrupt the body's capability of regulating fluids.
 The rapid deterioration of the kidneys can develop within a few days or a few hours.

 AKI has three types, and here are the brief descriptions:

-1. Prerenal AKI: Prerenal acute kidney injury happens due to inadequate blood supply to the kidney, resulting in decreased glomerular filtration rate.
-This is the most commonly affected AKI with a high risk of renal damage.
+- Prerenal AKI: Prerenal acute kidney injury happens due to inadequate blood supply to the kidney, resulting in decreased glomerular filtration rate.
+Prerenal AKI is the most common type of AKI and is usually reversible if promptly treated, though prolonged untreated cases may progress to intrinsic kidney damage.

-3. Postrenal AKI: It is the result of obstruction or blockage in the urinary tract that hampers urine flow from the kidney to the bladder.
-This obstruction from the renal pelvis to the urethra restricts kidney function by preventing urine.
+- Postrenal AKI: It is the result of obstruction or blockage in the urinary tract that hampers urine flow from the kidney to the bladder.
+Any obstruction from the renal pelvis to the urethra causes back pressure, reducing glomerular filtration and impairing kidney function.

 Primary Causes of Prerenal Acute Kidney Injury